Two Moon Junction: Plot

 A few weeks later, on the day before April's wedding, she has another encounter with Perry, who shows up to work at constructing the tents on her family's property for the wedding reception.
 He is also spotted by Belle, who threatens him to leave town and offers him a bribe, but Perry refuses to accept it.
 Belle then makes a call to Sheriff Hawkins to inform him that April's lover is back in town and to deal with it.
 That evening, while Chad is having his bachelor party, April shows up at the Two Moon Junction, a run-down pavilion at the edge of a lake, where she meets Perry, who had left a message to meet him there.
 April offers Perry money to leave town and never return, but Perry again refuses and urges her to act out her fantasies that she has long suppressed since her childhood.
 April and Perry again make love, only for April to again cry and walk out on Perry for good to return to her life.

 The next morning on the day of the wedding, as Perry is preparing to leave town, one of Sheriff Hawkins's deputies attempts to kill Perry, but he subdues the deputy and escapes.
 At the church, as April is preparing to walk down the aisle to the altar, Belle tries to persuade her not to abandon her privileged lifestyle and lies to her that Perry left town for a bribe.
 April does not believe her, but she nevertheless walks down the church aisle to marry Chad.
 Sometime later, Perry is seen working as a dishwasher at a blues nightclub in another town.
-After work, as Perry returns to his motel room for the night to care and feed his new pet dog, he finds April in his bathroom taking a shower, reliving their first sexual encounter.
+After work, as Perry returns to his motel room for the night to care and feed his new pet dog Max, he finds April in his bathroom taking a shower, reliving their first sexual encounter.
 Perry joins April and they kiss.
-April, wearing Chad's wedding ring, makes love with Perry in the shower.
+April, wearing Chad's wedding ring, which is assumed April ran away from the alter, makes love with Perry in the shower.